 Walking and cycling in Hong Kong

-Hong Kong is relatively safe for pedestrians, and people generally stick to pedestrian crossings and the signals that accompany them.
+Hong Kong is relatively safe for pedestrians, and people generally stick to pedestrian crossings and the accompanying signals.
 Hong Kong is not very bicycle-friendly and, for the most part, cyclists use the roads to get around.
 This can be dangerous, especially on highways and in the evenings.
 It's also important for expats planning on walking or cycling to keep an eye on air pollution levels and avoid long periods of rigorous exercise outdoors when pollution is high.

 Expat Health Insurance